 Fourth edition reproducing, with only minor variations, the third edition of 1916.

-Half tawny calf binding, spine with five raised bands decorated with blind fillets, cherry shagreen title label, slight rubbing to the spine, marbled paper boards, marbled endpapers and pastedowns, speckled edges, original wrappers preserved, contemporary binding.
+Half tan calf binding, spine with five raised bands decorated with blind fillets, cherry shagreen lettering piece, slight rubbing to the spine, handmade paper boards, marbled endpapers and pastedowns, speckled edges, original wrappers preserved, contemporary binding.

 This work is fundamental to the graphic and lexicological development of Chinese characters.